ragarwalll/django-music/README.md

 # django-music
-A simple album, Songs details using Django
+A simple Albums, Songs details using Django